pfheatwole/thesis/meta/discussion.rst

   parameter :math:`s`, so  :math:`LE(s) \to LE`, :math:`r_x(s) \to r_x`, etc.

+Existing parametrizations
+^^^^^^^^^^^^^^^^^^^^^^^^^

+* **My design is very closely related** to the one in "Paraglider Design Handbook", except he requires explicit rotation points and he doesn't appear to allow different reference points for `x` and `yz`.

+* Benedetti :cite:`benedetti2012ParaglidersFlightDynamics` uses fixed `r_x
+  = r_yz = 0.25`.

+* What about others, like MachUpX, XFOIL, and AVL

+* :cite:`lingard1995RamairParachuteDesign` [[Is this correct?
+Where/what are
+  his design curves?]]

+General parametrization
+^^^^^^^^^^^^^^^^^^^^^^^

+* Present the general form of the leading edge derived in :ref:`derivations:General parametrization of a chord surface`

+* Should I acknowledge that parametric surfaces usually use `u` and `v` for the parameters?

+* Explain how the general equation establishes a standard set of parameters and design functions.
+The choice of parameters and design functions is intended to make it easy for a designer to communicate their design.

+* Discuss the parameters (`-1 <= s <= 1` and `0 <= r <= 1`; at least,
+  I think those are the parameters?
+They are the arguments of the design functions.)

+* Discuss the design functions (`x(s)`, `C_w2s(s)`, etc)

+  **Those parameters can themselves be parametric functions** of some (arbitrary) choice of section index (eg, an elliptical arc).
+Discuss explicit vs parametric design curves (expressiveness versus number of parameters, essentially).

+  Explain that some "functions" can be scalars, like `r_x(s) = 0`

+  Note that at this point that although the design curves are parametrized by the section index it has only been defined as an arbitrary parameter that uniquely identifies a section (ie, the general form of the equation acknowledges that some index must exist, but leaves its definition unspecified).

+* Show how the general equation eliminates the limitations of the conventional definitions.
+(Able to specify design targets directly, able to design each dimension independently, etc.)

+* I never really thought about it, but if my generalized form "recovers" existing parametrizations, then **an implementation of the general parametrization should be compatible with specifications from those existing parametrizations**.
+You just need an "adapter" model.
+You should be able to handle geometries from XFOIL, AVL, etc!

+Simplified parametrization for parafoils
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* The general form eliminates the limitations of existing parametrizations, but it's a bit unwieldy.
+Now introduce my simplified parametrization for designing parafoils.
+It makes some reasonable assumptions about parafoils that lets it eliminate a few parameters, and use intuitive specs to define those more general parameters.

+  This is where I choose a definition of the section index, set `r_y = r_z = r_yz`, parametrize `C_w/s` using Euler angles, etc. Conceptually you can start with a unit square, then specify the chord lengths, then specify the flat span, then the torsion, then `x(s)`, then `yz(s)`, and never have to worry about messing up the previous steps.

+* The general form depends on the section x-axes (specified as DCMs).
+I don't care how you produce them.
+The simplified model lets you specify the DCMs using more conveniently by splitting the torsion and "section dihedral".

+* This chapter started by outlining the important details of a canopy geometry.
+I then introduced a general parametrization which uses a set of functions which make it intuitive to specify those important details. **The problem is, it's TOO general**: it's possible to design layouts that you can't reasonably analyze using section coefficient data.
+Thankfully, you can avoid that problem by constraining/simplifying the parametrization a bit, which leaves the designer with six "design functions".
+They're still general functions, possibly with their own parameters, and so could be constants or linear interpolators or whatever.
+Finish by showing some examples of section layouts using those six functions.

+* **I should include a table describing the simplified parameters for defining a chord surface.** Make it an easy reference/summary.
+It should match the six function plots in all of my examples, and appear before those examples to make it super clear.

+* I need analyze the canopy aerodynamics by using section coefficient data, which affects my choice of parametrization.

+  To keep the sections perpendicular to the segment span I set `r_y = `r_z` and use the derivatives of `yz` to define the section roll angle.
+(Not sure I'm actually required to set `r_y = r_z` for this to work, but it's more intuitive, and I prefer simpler designs.) [[**Does this belong here?** Or should it go in the "Orientation" subsection when I'm choosing the parametrization of the DCM?]]

 Canopy Aerodynamics
 ===================

 * Discuss the methods for estimating the aerodynamic forces on a wing.
 What are their pros/cons?
 Why did I choose Phillips?
 Does my geometry make it easy to use CFD methods?

+* In `lingard1995RamairParachuteDesign` he uses a linear aerodynamics model.

 * Make sure to highlight the usefulness of having a full non-linear dynamics model (versus simple linear models such as *stability derivatives*). **Hit